 How to use Goddess of Love Oil:

-Goddess of Love Oil can be worn on the body, added to a bath, anointed on jewelry or sacred objects, rubbed on an altar, or dabbed in the heel of your shoes.
-Rub some on your hands prior to meeting new people or before going out on a date.
+Goddess of Love Oil can be worn on the body, anointed on jewelry or sacred objects, rubbed on an altar, or dabbed in the heel of your shoes.
+Use some on your hands prior to meeting new people or before going out on a date.
 Dab some on your business cards or put a few drops on a cotton ball and carry it in your purse.
-Anoint some along your heart chakra, neck, and wrists.
 Rub some on your front door to draw love into your home.
 Place a few drops on some dried rose petals and orange rinds and make your own potpourri.
 Dab some in your drawer that holds your most intimate items.
-Mix some with a bit of olive oil and use it as a massage oil.

 How to use Goddess of Love Oil in a Spell or Ritual: